wxxie/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things
+- 30mins jogging
+- a few hours table tennis
+- learning Git and Github
+- watch dramas